JonJagger/cyber-dojo/readme.txt

 For each language...
 o) cyber-dojo searches through its manifests' :visible_filenames, in sequence, looking for any that contain the string '42'
-o) If it doesn't find any it will not offer that language when you configure a new kata.
+o) If it doesn't find any it will report than language is not configured correcty.
 o) If it finds at least one file containing '42' it will pick the first one as "the-42-file"
 o) It will then use the manifest to [create a kata and run-the-tests]